ThePorgs/Exegol/README.md

   ```
   2. Then pull : `docker pull nwodtuhs/exegol`
   3. Then run the docker and get a shell : `exegol-run && exegol-shell`
-  4. Stop it when you're done : `exegol-update`
+  4. Stop it when you're done : `exegol-stop`

 # Pre-requisites
   Docker is needed here if you want to run Exegol in a docker (intended).
 You can also use the `install.sh` in order to deploy Exegol elsewhere but I don't guarantee it'll work.
 (That being said I don't guarantee anything bro)